ritatorok/uk.co.compucorp.civicrm.mailchimp_converter/README.md

 The extension looks for your strings, along with the token delimiters in your code.
 You therefore only need to add the text from each token. e.g. if you add a mapping from "aaa", to "bbb", then "*|aaa|*" will be replaced by "{bbb}".
 Use the steps below to configure your mappings.
 Please note that access to this menu option is wrapped up in the Administer CiviCRM permission.

 1. Navigate to Administer > CiviMail > Manage token mappings > Add mapping.
+2. You can find the tokens in this link: http://kb.mailchimp.com/merge-tags/all-the-merge-tags-cheat-sheet
-2. Enter your mailchimp token in the first box, without the *| and |*.
+3. Enter your mailchimp token in the first box, without the *| and |*.
-3. Enter the replacement CiviCRM token in the second box, without the { and }.
+4. Enter the replacement CiviCRM token in the second box, without the { and }.

 ##Using the extension: